 Why we chose it: Highmark was selected primarily because of its high customer satisfaction ratings.
-In a 2020 study, Highmark Medicare Advantage members rated it the most satisfied of those with any other health plan, surpassing Kaiser Foundation.
+In the J.D.
+Power U.S. Medicare Advantage Study, Highmark Medicare Advantage members rated it the most satisfied of those with any other health plan, surpassing Kaiser Foundation.

 Many preventative and specialty services